LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 ArcGIS
 ------

-Installing the tool is straightforward.
+Installing the tool in ArcGIS is straightforward.
 There are a few different ways it can be installed:

 1. The simplest way is to open Windows Explorer and double-click on the ESRI Add-in file for the data searches tool (:numref:`figInstallTool`).
 Installation will begin after confirming you wish to install the tool on the dialog that appears (:numref:`figConfirmInstall`).
 Once it is installed, it will become available to add to the ArcGIS interface as a button.

 .. note::
 	In order for this process to work all running ArcMap sessions must be closed.
 The tool will not install or install incorrectly if there are copies of ArcMap running.

+2. Another way to install the tool is from within ArcMap:
+	- Firstly, open the Add-In Manager through the Customize menu (:numref:`figOpenAddInManager`).
+	- If the Data Searches Tool is not shown, use the Options tab to add the folder where the tool is kept (:numref:`figAddInOptions`).
+The security options should be set to the lowest setting as the tool is not digitally signed.
+	- Once the tool shows in the Add-In Manager (:numref:`figAddInManager`), it is available to add to the ArcGIS interface as a button.

 .. _figInstallTool: